ETOSPHERES-Labs/etopay-sdk/sdk/docs/Installing the SDK/Swift.md

 # Swift Installation

-The Swift SDK is now available through a private gitlab repository with binaries hosted on [JFrog](https://jfrog.com/).
+The swift SDK is now available through a private gitlab repository with binaries hosted on JFrog.
 You can add the repository as a `dependency` in your `Package.swift`.
 Before starting, make sure you have access to the Gitlab repository as it will be needed for the instructions below.

 We provide binaries for the following platforms:

 - `aarch64-apple-ios`: targets 64-bit ARM processors for iOS devices like iPhones and iPads.
 - `x86_64-apple-ios`: for 64-bit Intel processors for iOS simulators.
 - `aarch64-apple-ios-sim`: for 64-bit ARM processors running iOS simulators, typically used on Apple Silicon Macs.
-- `aarch64-apple-darwin`: for 64-bit ARM processors on macOS systems (e.g. M1).
+- `aarch64-apple-darwin`: for 64-bit ARM processors on macOS systems (eg. M1).
 - `x86_64-apple-darwin`: for 64-bit Intel processors on macOS systems.

-## Using CryptPay with Swift Package Manager
+## Using Cawaena with Swift Package Manager

-The CryptPay SDK can also be used as a Swift package.
+The Cawaena SDK can also be used as a Swift package.
 Follow these steps to integrate it into your project:

 Add the repository as a `dependency` in your `Package.swift` file: